-(1) No person shall knowingly or intentionally use or allow the use of water from the District water utility system for residential, commercial, industrial, agricultural, governmental, including Non-Essential Water Use, or any other purpose in a manner contrary to any provision of this Plan, or in an amount in excess of that permitted by the drought response stage in effect at the time.

-(2) The provisions of this Plan constitute rules adopted under the authority set forth in Section 54.205 of the Texas Water Code.
+- (1) No person shall knowingly or intentionally use or allow the use of water from the District water utility system for residential, commercial, industrial, agricultural, governmental, including Non-Essential Water Use, or any other purpose in a manner contrary to any provision of this Plan, or in an amount in excess of that permitted by the drought response stage in effect at the time. - (2) The provisions of this Plan constitute rules adopted under the authority set forth in Section 54.205 of the Texas Water Code.
 Any person who violates this Plan will be subject to the payment of a fine in an amount per violation that does not exceed the jurisdiction of a justice court, as provided by Section 27.031, Texas Government Code, as authorized under Section 49.004 of the Texas Water Code.
 Each day of violation will constitute a separate offense.
 In addition, the offending party will be liable to the District for any costs incurred by the District in connection with any violation.
-Compliance with this Plan may also be sought through injunctive relief in the district court.
-Fines shall not be levied in accordance with this Plan without the approval of the Board of Directors.

-(3) In accordance with the authority set out in section (2) above, the following fines, penalties and/or conditions of service are established, except as provided in section (4) below:

-A. Following the first documented violation, the violator shall be given a notice specifying the type of violation and the date and time it was observed.
-Fines and restrictions on service may result from additional violations.

-B. Following the second documented violation, the violator shall be criminally responsible for the violation of this Plan, punishable by a fine of \$200 to \$2,000.

-C. Following the third documented violation, the violator shall be criminally responsible for the violation of this Plan, punishable by a fine of \$700 to \$10,000.

-(4) Following the fourth documented violation, the District Manager may, after written notice to the violator, discontinue water service to the premises where such violations occur.
+Compliance with this Plan may also be sought through injunctive relief in the district court. - (3) In accordance with the authority set out in section (2) above, the following fines, penalties and/or conditions of service are established, except as provided in section (4) below: - A. Following the first documented violation, the violator shall be given a notice specifying the type of violation and the date and time it was observed.
+Fines and restrictions on service may result from additional violations. - B. Following the second documented violation, the violator shall be criminally responsible for the violation of this Plan, punishable by a fine of \$200. - C. Following the third documented violation, the violator shall be criminally responsible for the violation of this Plan, punishable by a fine of \$500. - (4) In accordance with the authority set out in section (2) above, the following fines, penalties and/or conditions of service are established during the period when the District is operating under Stage 2 of the Plan, set out in Section 3.9.1(2): - A. Following the first documented violation, the violator shall be given a notice specifying the type of violation and the date and time it was observed.
+Fines and restrictions on service may result from additional violations. - B. Following the second documented violation, the violator shall be criminally responsible for the violation of this Plan, punishable by a fine of \$2000. - C. Following the third documented violation, the violator shall be criminally responsible for the violation of this Plan, punishable by a fine of \$10,000. - (5) Following the fourth documented violation, the District Manager may, after written notice to the violator, discontinue water service to the premises where such violations occur.
 Services discontinued under such circumstances shall be restored only upon payment of all fines established under this Drought Contingency Plan, a reconnection charge of \$100, and any other costs incurred by the District in discontinuing or reinitiating service.
 In addition, suitable assurance in the amount of a deposit of \$200 must be given to the District so that the same action shall not be repeated while the Plan is in effect.
 The District may apply the deposit to any surcharges or penalties subsequently assessed under this Plan against a Customer.
 The deposit, if any, shall be returned to the Customer at the time of the Customer's voluntary disconnection from the utility system.